Watson Search and Suggest

 With a three week deadline, our team reviewed feedback from sponsor users, conducted three workshops, developed a point of view around design principals and crafted UX wires and Hi-Fi visuals for this blue-sky project.

-We first started by changing the way we were thinking about information consumption.
-With catalog being such a technical tool, we wanted to take a step back and look at how other, more consumer facing, products allow people to search and find exactly what they are looking for.
-For this one, it was all about the ease and delight of the experience.
+We started by changing our thinking about information consumption.
+With Catalog being a technical tool, we took a look at how other consumer facing products allow people to search and find what they are looking for.
+It was all about the ease and delight of the experience.

 A list of products included:

 Airbnb, Amazon, Amazon Prime Video, Apple Music, Google, Google Trends, Hostel World, Hulu, Netflix, Quora, Sound Cloud, Spotify

 Each team member was tasked with creating a storyboard for three features gathered from the previous workshop.

 • Refined search